ihart-mhc/ihart-mhc.github.io/applications/development/java/index.md

 Once you have a class that implements `CVEventListener`, you can start receiving events from the server.
 There are a few steps involved:

-1. Run the server application included in the project in "server/dist/..." (choose the Mac or Windows distribution depending on your operating system).
+1. Run the server application included in the project in \"server/dist/...\" (choose the Mac or Windows distribution depending on your operating system).
-On OS X, you’ll want the `cvServer.app` file; on Windows, you should run the `cvServer.exe` file.
+On OS X, you\'ll want the `cvServer.app` file; on Windows, you should run the `cvServer.exe` file.
 1. In your code, start the connection to the server by creating a `CVManager` object.
-This object needs to know where the server is running; usually, that will be on the same computer ("localhost" is the hostname) with the default port (5204).
+This object needs to know where the server is running; usually, that will be on the same computer (\"localhost\" is the hostname) with the default port (5204).
+When the CVManager is created, it will attempt to connect to the server.

 	```
 	CVManager cvManager = new CVManager(“localhost”, 5204);